Understanding the Science of Hail: How It Forms and Its Impact on Vehicles

 2. Supercooling: As the droplets are carried higher, they encounter temperatures below freezing and become supercooled, meaning they remain in liquid form even below 32°F (0°C).

-3. Nucleation: Supercooled droplets can freeze upon contact with dust particles or other ice nuclei, forming small ice pellets.
+3. Nucleation: Supercooled droplets freeze upon contact with dust particles or other ice nuclei, forming small ice pellets.

 4. Growth: These ice pellets are carried up and down within the thunderstorm by the updrafts.
 As they move, they collide with supercooled droplets, which freeze upon impact, causing the hailstones to grow in layers.